 You cannot add Arcade expressions when configuring a pop-up on a scene layer without an associated feature layer due to limited statistical information.

 For feature-based scene layers, such as point or 3D object scene layers, you can use a definition query.
 If you are working with a scene layer with an associated feature layer, the query will use the associated feature layer to update statistical information and use it in the query.
 When using an .slpk file or scene service without an associated feature layer, the statistics within the scene layer are used.

 You can create 3D object scene layers with labels.
 Labels will only be written to the scene layer if they are enabled before creating the scene layer.
 Labels on 3D object scene layers only support label placement on top of the building.
 Supported label properties include those that are supported in the Web Scene Specification.
 When consuming a scene layer with labels enabled, you can disable them using the Context menu of the scene layer in ArcGIS Pro.

 Work with geoprocessing tools

 You can use a scene layer with an associated feature layer as input to geoprocessing tools that support the same geometry type as the associated feature layer.
-The analysis operation is executed on the associated feature layer and the result is displayed for the scene layer.
+The analysis operation is run on the associated feature layer and the result is displayed for the scene layer.

 To share a 3D object scene layer in a scene, see Share a web scene layer.

 Creating a textured 3D object scene layer using compressed textures improves the display performance of the data in ArcGIS Pro or Scene Viewer.